-Trelleborg has defined internal control as a process that is influenced by the Board of Directors, the Audit Committee, the President, Group Management and other employees, and is formulated to provide reasonable assurance that Trelleborg's goals are achieved in terms of appropriate and effective business activities, reliable reporting and compliance with applicable legislation and regulations.
-The process is based on a control environment that creates discipline and structure for the other four components of the process, namely, risk assessment, control structures, information and communication, and monitoring.
+Trelleborg has defined internal control as a process that is influenced by the Board of Directors, the Audit Committee, the President, Group Management and other employees, and is formulated to provide reasonable assurance that Trelleborg's goals are achieved in terms of the following:

+- appropriate and effective business activities - reliable reporting - and compliance with applicable legislation and regulations.

+The internal control process is based on a control environment that creates discipline and structure for the other four components of the process, namely, risk assessment, control structures, information and communication, and monitoring.
 The starting point for the process is the framework for internal control issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), www.coso.org.

 Risk assessment is conducted within the framework of Trelleborg's Enterprise Risk Management process.
-This is described in greater detail on pages 30-33.
+This is described in greater detail on pages 34-35.

-The control environment includes the values and ethics upon which the Board, the Audit Committee, the President and Group Management base their communication and actions, as well as the Group's organizational structure, leadership, decision routes, authorizations, responsibilities and the expertise of the employees.
-An overview of the Group's organization and governance, including external and internal steering instruments, which are important elements of Trelleborg's control environment, is outlined on pages 40-42.
+The control environment includes the values and ethics upon which the Board, the Audit Committee, the President and Group Management base their communication and actions, as well as the Group's organizational structure, leadership, decision channels, authorizations, responsibilities and the expertise of the employees.
+An overview of the Group's organization and governance, including external and internal steering instruments, which are important elements of Trelleborg's control environment, is outlined on pages 48-49.
 Trelleborg's values constitute a long-term commitment, which, combined with business concepts, targets and strategies, guides the employees in their daily work.
 Trelleborg's Code of Conduct comprises principles for how business should be conducted.
 Trelleborg is characterized by a decentralized organization that is managed based on target-oriented leadership with clear targets and rewards based on performance.

-Control structures are about which controls have been chosen to manage Group risks.
-Examples of control strategies that are applied in the Group are found on pages 30-33 and on page 47.
+Control structures relate to the controls have been chosen to manage Group risks.
+Examples of control strategies that are applied in the Group can be found on pages 34-39 in the Risk Management section and on the adjoining page with regard to significant operative processes.

-Information and communication, external and internal.
-External information and communication include, for example, reporting to authorities and external financial reporting.
+Information and Communication External information and communication include, for example, reporting to authorities and external financial reporting.
 Internal information and communication are about creating awareness among Group employees about external and internal steering instruments, including authority and responsibilities.
 Important tools for this include Trelleborg's intranet and training programs.
-A process exists where Group employees confirm that they comply with Group policies.
-Trelleborg's whistle-blower policy implies that each employee is entitled, without repercussions, to report suspicions of legal or regulatory violations.
+A process exists whereby Group employees confirm that they comply with Group policies.
+Trelleborg's whistleblower policy implies that each employee is entitled, without repercusions, to report suspicions of legal or regulatory violations.
 Internal information and communication also concern the information generated by Trelleborg's process for internal control being fed back to the Board, Audit Committee, President and Group Management as a basis for being able to make well-founded decisions.